 These regulatory review committees and advisory groups and the new guidelines they promulgate may lengthen the regulatory review process, require us to perform additional studies, increase our development costs, lead to changes in regulatory positions and interpretations, delay or prevent approval and commercialization of these product candidates or lead to significant post-approval limitations or restrictions.
 As we advance our product candidates, we will be required to consult with these regulatory and advisory groups, and comply with applicable guidelines.
-For example, we recently sought guidance from the FDA through a Type C meeting regarding, among other matters, the regulatory pathway for VY-AADC.
-In advance of the proposed meeting, we received preliminary written responses to questions we had previously submitted; we believe such responses were complete and, as a result, decided that a meeting was unnecessary.
+For example, in early 2018, we submitted questions to the FDA in preparation for a planned Type C meeting to discuss, among other matters, the regulatory pathway for VY-AADC and to request feedback on the design of our proposed pivotal program, including a randomized, placebocontrolled Phase 2 clinical trial and, if required, a randomized, placebo-controlled Phase 3 clinical trial.
+In July 2018, in advance of the proposed meeting, we received preliminary written responses to our questions from the FDA.
+The written responses provided from the FDA indicated that the results from the Phase 2 randomized, placebo-controlled trial, if such trial were to meet its primary endpoint and in the absence of major safety concerns, likely may be considered sufficient for acceptance of submission for review of a biologics license application, or BLA.
+As we believed that the FDA's written responses addressed all of our questions and were complete, we informed the FDA that a meeting was no longer necessary as is customary in similar situations.
+In late October 2018, we received an addendum from the FDA to the July 2018 written responses in which the FDA informed us that although the data from the Phase 2 trial may support the safety and efficacy of our VY-AADC gene therapy treatment and could be considered in the BLA review, the FDA currently considers the Phase 2 trial as an early phase exploratory study.
+Consistent with this statement, the FDA further informed us that it has significant concerns regarding the ability of the Phase 2 trial by itself to provide substantial evidence of safety and effectiveness and that the FDA generally requires at least two adequate and well-controlled clinical trials to provide substantial evidence of effectiveness for submission of a marketing application.
+We plan to engage with the FDA to clarify their most recent responses, including through a planned Type B meeting later this year and through the additional mechanisms available to us under the RMAT designation.
+We plan to continue to seek and incorporate FDA guidance in our ongoing development plans.
 If we fail to consult or solicit guidance from regulators, we may be required to delay or discontinue development of certain of our product candidates.
 These additional processes may result in a review and approval process that is longer than we otherwise would have expected.
-Delays as a result of increased or lengthier regulatory approval process and further restrictions on development of our product candidates candidates candidates candidates in a timely manner, if at all.
+Delays as a result of increased or lengthier regulatory approval process and further restrictions on development of our product candidates can be costly and could negatively impact our or our collaborators' ability to complete clinical trials and commercialize our current and future product candidates in a timely manner, if at all.